 Step 5: Attach The Drain Strainer

-Proceed to attach the washer and rubber gaskets onto the strainer and on the underside of the sink.
-In case of any exposed threads, dab some pipe-joint compound for a tight connection.
+Proceed to attach the washer and rubber gaskets to the strainer and underside of the sink.
+If any exposed threads are present, dab some pipe-joint compound for a tight connection.
 Then, attach the locknut to the strainer and use pliers to tighten it and keep it in place.

 When the strainer is locked into the sink bowl, fit the gasket into the tailpiece and attach it to the strainer by tightening the slip nut.